SteveDoyle2/pyNastran/README.md

 Marcin Gąsiorek participated in the latest pyNastran under the European Space Agency's (ESA) "Summer of Code In Space" [SOCIS](http://sophia.estec.esa.int/socis2012/?q=node/13) program.
 The program provides a stipend to students to work on open-source projects.
 He did a great job of simplifying code and creating nicer documentation.

-## Additional Info

-If anyone makes any specific requests I'll try to incorporate them.
-They need to be specific, such as read these cards from the BDF, read these results from this OP2, or write these results to an OP2.  <b>Any sample problems that you have (to test the software with) would be appreciated.
-I need small examples that are comprehensive that I can add as demo problems.</b>